sn-lab/MouseGoggles/Versions/EyeTrack/1.1/Parts, Assembly, and Installation README.md

 ### Install the Godot game engine

 - Start the Raspberry Pi and connect to the internet.
-   - to connect to a wireless internet network, you will first be asked to set your Wifi country
+   - to connect to a wireless internet network, you will first be asked to set your wireless LAN country
 - Open up the githib page for the [Unofficial Godot Engine for the Raspberry Pi](https://github.com/hiulit/Unofficial-Godot-Engine-Raspberry-Pi/tree/main?tab=readme-ov-file#compiling).
 - In the "Downloads" section, download the zip file for 3.5.2 - Raspberry Pi 4
 - After the zip file has been downloaded, navigate to your "downloads" folder, right-click on the zip file, and click "extract here"
 - Inside the unzipped folder, find the "...editor_Ito.bin" file.
 This is the executable file for running the godot game engine.
-To run the engine, double-click this file and select "Execute".
+To run the engine, double-click this file and select "Execute" (you do not need to run the engine yet)

 ### Install the display driver